30 Key Terms in Enterprise Architecture

 A digital twin is the digital avatar of a physical asset or environment.
 Digital twins can be used to test strategies, forecast scenarios and rework systems and processes.

-Enterprise Graph / Knowledge Graph
+What is an Enterprise Graph / Knowledge Graph

 Graph databases are ideal for capturing and navigating the complex data and relationships in large organizations and are becoming popular with enterprise architects and data managers.
 They are also used for social networks, recommendation engines, fraud detection, inventory management, and many other modern systems.
 Rather than using rigid tables to collect and structure information, a graph database structures data as objects with direct relationships to other objects.
 Graph databases are based on graph theory.
 Objects are known as nodes and relationships to other objects are known as edges.
 Any of the nodes or edges captured in a graph database can have a list of properties which are unique.
 Graph databases offer ease-of-use and future-proof an enterprise architecture program, allowing EAs to restructure and update data and to adopt and adjust frameworks.